mspass-team/mspass/docs/source/user_manual/memory_management.rst

 in python every time a new symbol is introduced and set to a "value" an object constructor is called that allocates the space for the data the object requires.
-A problem that happens in MsPASS is that it uses a mixed language solution for the framework.
+A problem that happens in MsPASS is that we used a mixed language solution for the framework.
 Part of that is implicit in assembling most python applications from open-source components.
 A large fraction of python packages use numpy or scipy for which most of the code base is